- This post contains affiliate links. Read more here.

 Boxers are very alert, and active, which makes them an excellent watchdog breed.
 They are wary of strangers, who would be fools to tussle with that loyal, lovable mug.

 Though they be small, these little longbodies are very protective of their pack.
 There are numerous stories about Dachshunds saving their families from house fires, and even bear attacks.
+Bred to hunt badgers in Germany, they retain their persistent, curious hunting nature, along with plenty of smarts.

 11. Golden Retriever